Wilhelm Röntgen: Commemoration

 In November 2004, the IUPAC named element number 111 roentgenium (Rg) in his honor.
 The IUPAP adopted the name in November 2011.

 A collection of Röntgen's papers is held at the National Library of Medicine in Bethesda, Maryland.

 Today, in Remscheid-Lennep, 40 kilometres east of Röntgen's birthplace in Düsseldorf, is the Deutsches Röntgen-Museum.

 In Würzburg, where Röntgen discovered X-rays, a non-profit organization maintains his laboratory and provides guided tours to the Röntgen Memorial Site.

 World Radiography Day is an annual event promoting the role of medical imaging in modern healthcare.
 It is celebrated on 8 November each year, coinciding with the anniversary of Röntgen's discovery.
 It was first introduced in 2012 as a joint initiative between the European Society of Radiology, the Radiological Society of North America, and the American College of Radiology.

 As of 2023, 55 stamps from 40 countries have been issued commemorating Röntgen as the discoverer of X-rays.

 Röntgen Peak in Antarctica is named after Wilhelm Röntgen.

 Minor planet 6401 Roentgen is named after him.

+In 2010, Röntgen's discovery was honored in a Google doodle.